 - Avoid driving at the end of the week in summer, as traffic jams often occur then.

 - The rules of the road are very similar to those in other European countries.
-Stick to the speed limits and do not use your phone while driving.
+Stick to the speed limit and do not use your phone while driving.

 - You can listen to the traffic situation on the radio via HRT 2 (98.5 MHz).
 The news and traffic situation is broadcast in three different languages: Croatian, English and German.